Follow these Steps to email a friend or colleague a link to this information.

 Helps child welfare professionals build a better understanding of trauma-focused cognitive behavioral therapy (TF-CBT), including which clients should be referred for this approach, how it is implemented, and resources for additional information.
 TF-CBT helps children, adolescents, and their parents (or other caregivers) overcome trauma-related difficulties, including child maltreatment.
 It helps children address distorted or upsetting beliefs and attributions and learn skills to help them cope with ordinary life stressors.
 TF-CBT also helps parents who were not abusive to cope effectively with their own emotional distress and develop skills that support their children.

 Table of Contents

 Suggested Citation: Child Welfare Information Gateway.
-(2012).
-Trauma-focused cognitive behavioral therapy for children affected by sexual abuse or trauma.
-Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.
+(2018).
+Trauma-focused cognitive behavioral therapy: A primer for child welfare professionals.
+Washington, DC: U.S. Department of Health and Human Services, Children’s Bureau.